zenbhang/Spies_and_Medics/Readme.md

 Coin Flip -> Draft Phase -> Turn Phase

 ###Drafting
-As determined by the coin toss, whoever drafts first must discard one card from their hand, then draws one from the deck.
+As determined by the coin toss, whoever drafts first must discard one card from their hand, then they draw one from the deck.

 After doing so, the other player discards and draws.

 The first player discards and draws again.

-The other player discards then draws once more.
+The other player discards and draws again.

 All cards discarded in the drafting phase go into the side pile.